What is Half Stock?

 Half Stock Example

 Consider a preferred share with a market value of $10.
 If an investor has the opportunity to purchase a half stock of the particular preferred share, they will be able to purchase the share for $5.
-Ultimately, the lower part value will result in a higher dividend yield.
+Dividends on half stock will be one half of the regular preferred shares, producing an equal dividend yield.

 CFI is the official provider of the Capital Markets & Securities Analyst (CMSA)™ certification program, designed to transform anyone into a world-class financial analyst.